Skip to content

 Infant Malaria Vaccine Schedule Optimization

-A Phase 2b Multicenter Randomized, Placebo-Controlled, Double-Blind, Study to Evaluate the Safety, Immunogenicity and Efficacy of R21/Matrix-M Malaria Vaccine in African Infants With Different Immunization Schedules
+A Phase 2b Multicenter Randomized, Placebo-Controlled Study to Evaluate the Safety and Immunogenicity of R21/Matrix-M Malaria Vaccine in African Infants With Different Immunization Schedules

 Status